-The Automotive Collision Technology program at BSC provides training in all eight instructional areas certified by the National Automotive Technicians Education Foundation, an evaluation board of Automotive Service Excellence (ASE).
+The Automotive Collision Technology program provides training in all eight instructional areas certified by the National Automotive Technicians Education Foundation, an evaluation board of Automotive Service Excellence (ASE).
 Certification is based on compliance with standards developed by the automotive industry.
 All BSC instructors have achieved Master ASE certification expertise.
 Automotive Collision Technology is a limited enrollment, 11-month program that prepares graduates for entry-level jobs.
 A class of 18 students begins in the Fall.
 Students are trained in metal finishing, frame straightening, welding, painting and glass replacement using modern, specialized equipment (eclipse frame measuring system) in a spacious, well-lighted, air-filtered shop.
 Besides shop work, students spend part of each day studying basic theories, materials and shop management.
 Classes meet 7 a.m. to 2 p.m. weekdays.

 Students who complete the curriculum requirements earn a Program Certificate (44 credits).
 Additional coursework may lead to a Diploma (60 credits) or Associate in Applied Science degree (60 credits).

 - CLASSIC ACCUPLACER: Reading 60

 - NEXT GEN ACCUPLACER: Reading 239

 A $100 deposit, required upon acceptance into the program, is applied toward tuition.
 Fee is non-refundable if you decide not to attend BSC.
 Students must have a specified tool set and toolbox, two pair of purchased coveralls, books, padlock, and sturdy leather shoes.